sophieleung007/honours-hybrid-ml-telecom/README.md

 - Enhanced the user interface with `SteeringWheel` and `DrivingControl` classes for intuitive visualizations and interactive controls.
 - Documented the convolutional head architecture, evaluation methodology, feature extraction, and layer parameters.

-Check out our [showcase video](https://www.youtube.com/watch?v=FuSemjOSa5k) to see the project in action!
+Check out our [showcase video](https://www.youtube.com/watch?v=FuSemjOSa5k) create by Yan Liang to see the project in action!

 I’m currently working on my contributions in the [yans_branch](https://github.com/adriankumar/42028-Project-Autonomous_Driving/tree/yans_branch).